Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Appendix - Experimental details

 \subsection{Baseline details}

-We compare against parametric, hypergradient, schedule-free and an RL baseline.
-We perform hyperparameter sweeps for each baseline with all results presented in the main paper coming from the best performing models.

-\paragraph{Parametric models} We use the built in learning rate schedules from \textsc{optax} for cosine-decay, cosine-OneCycle, step-decay and constant learning rate schedules.
-For the Fa-MNIST and CIFAR-100 trials we perform sweeps over the learning rate (initial for cosine-decay and step-decay, peak-lr for OneCycle) for $\eta \in \{1\rm{e}{-3},\ 5\rm{e}{-3},\ 1\rm{e}{-2},\ 5\rm{e}{-2},\ 1\rm{e}{-1}\}$.
-We use \textsc{adamW} for all trials and try both with, and without Nesterov momemtum finding no significant differences.
-For the CNN models on the Fa-MNIST data we use weight decay of $1\rm{e}{-3}$, for the ResNet18 on Fa-MNIST we use weight decay of $1\rm{e}{-4}$, and for the ResNet18 on CIFAR-100 we use weight decay of $1\rm{e}{-2}$ for all trials.
+We compare against parametric, hypergradient, schedule-free and RL baselines.
+We perform hyperparameter sweeps for each baseline with all results presented in the main paper coming from the best performing models. \paragraph{Parametric models} We use the built-in learning rate schedules from \textsc{optax} for cosine-decay, cosine-OneCycle, step-decay and constant learning rate schedules.
+For the Fa-MNIST and CIFAR-100 trials we perform sweeps over the learning rate (initial for cosine-decay and step-decay, peak-lr for OneCycle) for $\eta \in \{10^{-3},\ 5 \times 10^{-3},\ 10^{-2},\ 5 \times 10^{-2},\ 10^{-1}\}$.
+We use \textsc{AdamW} for all trials and try both with and without Nesterov momentum finding no significant differences.
+For the CNN models on the Fa-MNIST data we use weight decay of $10^{-3}$, for the ResNet18 on Fa-MNIST we use weight decay of $10^{-4}$, and for the ResNet18 on CIFAR-100 we use weight decay of $10^{-2}$ for all trials.

-For the ResNet34 on the ImageNet dataset we use standard SGD with Nesterov momemtum in all trials and a weight decay of $1\rm{e}{-4}$.
+For the ResNet34 on the ImageNet dataset we use standard SGD with Nesterov momentum in all trials and a weight decay of $10^{-4}$.
 We sweep over higher learning rates than the other experiments with $\eta \in \{0.005,\ 0.01,\ 0.05,\ 0.1,\ 0.256\}$.

 Once we find the optimal hyperparameters for each parametric model we perform 10 additional trials varying the random seed for both weight initializations, and training data shuffling.

 \paragraph{Hypergradient descent} We implement hypergradient descent as in \citep{baydin2017online} to calculate the individual learning rate updates.
 We perform the same $\eta$ sampling as in the above parametric models for the Fa-MNIST, CIFAR-100 and ImageNet datasets where $\eta$ represents the initial flat value of the learning rate used.